 In March 2016, the Company entered into a license agreement with Roche, which was amended in June 2016 and amended further in March 2017.
-The Company amended and restated that agreement (as so amended) in December 2018.
+The Company and Roche amended and restated that agreement (as so amended) in December 2018.
 This amended and restated agreement is referred to as the Roche Agreement.
 Under the Roche Agreement, the Company and Roche agreed to collaborate in the research, development, manufacture and commercialization of target-binding degrader medicines using the Company's proprietary TORPEDO platform for the treatment of cancers and other indications.
-In November 2020, the Company signed a further amendment, which provided that the parties would develop up to five potential targets, with Roche maintaining its option rights to license and commercialize products directed to those targets.
-The November 2020 amendment also provides a mechanism through which the Company and Roche can mutually agree to terminate the Roche Agreement on a target-by-target basis by the entry into a mutual target termination agreement.
+Under the Roche Agreement, the Company may elect to opt into certain co-development rights, in which case the Company will receive an increased royalty rate on future product sales from products directed to that target.
+In addition, if the Company opts into certain co-detailing rights, it is also entitled to reimbursement of certain commercialization costs.
+Upon entry into the Roche Agreement, the Company received additional upfront consideration of \$40.0 million from Roche.